-You can install and configure an Auth0 Extension in order to export logs automatically to another provider, like Sumo Logic or Loggly.
+You can install and configure one of our log streaming solutions in Auth0 Marketplace to export logs automatically to another provider, like Sumo Logic or Loggly.
 For a list of available providers and detailed steps to configure each, see Export Auth0 logs to an external service.

 Keep sensitive information from logs

 You should minimize any sensitive information contained in URLs that might be captured by Auth0 log files.
 For example, consider using